tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 4. Instructor Do: Creating Environment Variables (10 min) (Critical)

 In this activity, students will learn how to create a `.env` file to store their keys as environment variables.
-This demo will also include exporting environment variables so that the variables can be used in Python and in other applications and programs.
+This demo will also include exporting environment variables so that the variables can be used in Python and other applications and programs.

 **Files:**